The Fragile: Fragility Tour

-Reznor's drug dependence and overdose in 2000
+Reznor's drug overdose and recovery

-In the years leading up to the Fragility Tour, Reznor’s personal life had been complicated by addiction and grief.
+In the years leading up to the Fragility Tour, Reznor's personal life had been complicated by addiction and grief.
 Following the commercial breakthrough of The Downward Spiral (1994), Reznor struggled privately with alcohol and drug use, which intensified after the death of his grandmother, the woman who had raised him.
 The loss profoundly destabilized him, and he began using substances heavily to cope.
 Cocaine and alcohol became central to his daily routine, with sessions often blurring into days of self-destructive excess.
 The recording of The Fragile took place during this period.
 Reznor later acknowledged that he was frequently incapable of writing lyrics or focusing on production because of withdrawal and intoxication.
 Although The Fragile was widely acclaimed upon release in 1999, Reznor himself could not appreciate its reception.
 In an interview cited by Exclaim!, he admitted that during this era "nothing felt good anymore, not music, not success, not anything".
 By the time the Fragility Tour began, Reznor was carrying the weight of his addictions into one of the most elaborate and demanding concert productions of his career.
-The most serious crisis occurred in June 2000, during the European leg of the tour in London.
+The most serious event occurred in June 2000, during the European leg of the tour in London.
 According to The Guardian, Reznor obtained what he thought was cocaine but which turned out to be heroin, specifically a highly potent form sometimes referred to as "China white", a type of fentanyl.
 After ingesting the drug, he collapsed and suffered a near-fatal overdose, requiring emergency medical care.
 The episode forced the cancellation of concerts and marked the lowest point of Reznor's life.

 The overdose left Reznor shaken.
 Though he continued to downplay the severity of his addiction immediately afterward, the London episode planted the realization that he was no longer in control.
 Several planned European performances were canceled, and Nine Inch Nails temporarily withdrew from touring.
 By 2001, Reznor entered rehabilitation, beginning the process of recovery.
 In interviews, he has repeatedly cited the 2000 overdose as the moment that forced him to confront the reality of his addictions.
 In a 2005 conversation he stated: "If I drink again I’ll probably die.
 And I don’t want to die."